2025-26 Edition

 Advanced topics in probability and statistical inference including measure theoretic probability, large sample theory, decision theory, resampling and Monte Carlo methods, nonparametric methods.

-Prerequisite: STATS 200C.
-STATS 200C with a grade of B- or better
+Prerequisite: STATS 200C with a minimum grade of B-.

 STATS 220B.
 Advanced Probability and Statistics Topics.
 4 Units.